devil-dot/devil-dot/README.md

 <br>
 <h3>🌱 Challenges that I’m currently challenging myself: </h3>

-Since the world is in the quarantine stage🌏, and I’m having lots of spare time⌚, I decided to take this time focusing on feeding more knowledge📚 to myself.
-I set a couple of self-challenges in order to push myself more further.🏃<br>
+Since the world is in the quarantine stage🌏, and I have lots of spare time⌚, I decided to take this time to focus on feeding more knowledge📚 to myself.
+I set a couple of self-challenges to push myself further.🏃<br>

-Learn to code👨‍💻 3-4 hours a day with no distraction ( One or two day off a week. )<br>
+Learn to code👨‍💻 3-4 hours a day with no distraction ( One or two days off a week. )<br>
 Read📰 Android development articles daily.<br>
-Avoid spending too much time on Youtube Entertainment☠️<br>
+Avoid spending too much time on YouTube Entertainment☠️<br>
-Adapting the minimalism life style
+Adapting the minimalist life style
 🔜

  ###  Languages & Tools I Know... : <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">

-NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github. -->
+NOTE: Top languages do not indicate my skill level or something like that, it's a GitHub metric of which languages I have the most code on GitHub. -->
   </a>
  <!-- icons -->
   <br>